 This is really long and shares all of the regular, mundane details of our life because I couldn’t just write a quick “day in the life of” post without sharing more about our life.
 I apologize in advance that this is LONG and probably boring.

-A Day In The Life Of Our Homeschool
+A Day In The Life – Homeschooling Special Needs / Large Family

 So, here we go into the nitty-gritty.